Discover the West of Iceland. The dramatic lava coated peninsula of Snæfellsnes. Treat yourself to landscape like never

 - Stop at a local Restaurant, where you can buy lunch

 The epic day will begin when we pick you up in Reykjavik.
 Together we will be heading on a journey of dramatic landscape and endless visual adventures.
 We will soon make a quick stop giving you a chance to snack up for the trip ahead.

 The Snæfellsnes peninsula is known for having a colorful wildlife and is home to many birds and seals.
 To get a closer look at this we will make a stop at the beautiful black beach near the farm Ytri Tunga a known favorite spots for local seals.
 Next, we will visit the picturesque village of Arnarstapi.
-There are few places in the world as charming as this location and here we will take a walk along the coastline all the way to the little village of Hellnar.
+There are few places in the world as charming as this location and here we will take a walk along the coastline.
 This is where we will take a break to have lunch.

 Next up on the adventure is the optional Vatnshellir Lava cave which is located in the Snæfellsjökull National Park.
 This is very close to the Snæfellsjökull glacier which is where the author Jules Verne decided to have his famous book Journey to the Center of the Earth begin.